k2view-academy/K2View-Academy/articles/38_reports/03_data_binding.md

     * If the validation succeeded, the fields are populated.
 You can click the ![](images/03_hamburger.png) icon in the **Database Fields** section to expand the list of fields.

-    * If the configuration is invalid, or there are other issues with a data connection, the dialog shows an error message at the top area of the Data Set window.
+    * If the configuration is invalid or if there are other issues with a data connection, the dialog box displays an error message at the top area of the Data Set window.

       ![](images/03_invalid_ds.png)